H(ear)s to Us

 Mindmap of sonic possibilities accumulated from both sessions.

-Co-Design Key Findings
+Co-Design Findings

 1.